-When a child is repeatedly exhibiting behaviour (Stage3) which may be described as anti-social, continually disruptive to learning or aggressive.
-We recognise this can have an emotional impact on us and 'press our buttons'.
-Adult's emotional literacy is key and staff must recognise when they themselves are feeling 'swamped' and ask for help.
-Teachers MUST NOT recommend visits to GP's for children without first discussing with a member of the leadership team or Special Educational Needs Co-coordinator.
+When a child is repeatedly exhibiting behaviour (Stage3) which may be described as anti-social, continually disruptive to learning or harmful, we recognise this can have an emotional impact on us.
+Adults' emotional literacy is key and staff must recognise when they themselves are feeling 'swamped' and ask for help.
+Teachers MUST NOT recommend visits to GPs for children, without first discussing this with a member of the leadership team.